enel-gdh-educational/katacoda-scenarios/version-control/basics/step3.md

 The editor is `nano`, therefore after having written your message, type `Ctrl^O, Enter`, to save the file and `Ctrl^X` to exit.

+On Windows, the default editor is `Notepad++`, therefore after having written your message simply save the file and exit.

 Once more, you can instruct git to use an editor other than the default one.
 Say, you are more familiar with ``vim``, you can set it as the git editor via: